 Some cognitive decline is a normal part of growing older.
 Cognitive decline that happens quickly or that affects day-to-day activities is called dementia.
 A head injury, a stroke, or disease (for example, Alzheimer’s disease) can damage brain cells and lead to dementia.

 As your body gets older, so does your brain.
 You can’t stop normal cognitive decline, just as you can’t stop other parts of normal aging.
 However, you do things to reduce your risk of decline.
 You can maintain your body and brain health by making healthy choices about your lifestyle, diet, and exercise.
 Healthy choices can also help prevent disease.

-Although there isn't one specific diet that is best for brain health, eating a healthy diet is important for your overall health.
+There isn’t one specific diet that is best for brain health, but eating healthy is important for your overall health.
 Choosing foods that nourish your body and brain can help prevent or delay health problems, including conditions that increase your risks for dementia.